glotzerlab/hoomd-rs/doc/src/mc-tutorial/random-walk.md

 points, the **Sweep** applies a **trial move** to each point, the Hamiltonian is always 0 and temperature `$kT$` is not relevant.

-Define a struct that collects all these:
+Define a type that collects all these:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/random-walk.rs:simulation_struct}}
 ```

-## Constructing the Simulation
+## Constructing the Simulation Model

 The `new()` function constructs a `RandomWalk` simulation.
 Here is the complete function: